 Her prior work has dealt with disaster recovery and resilience, energy policy, natural resources management, and planning under conditions of deep uncertainty.
 Her dissertation applies complex systems analysis methods such as robust decision making and serious gaming to assess wildfire risk management policies in the US.

-At RAND her work has focused on infrastructure planning and development.
-Recent projects include work on solar energy technology development in India, and water infrastructure planning under conditions of deep uncertainty.
+In 2018, she participated in the International Institute for Applied Systems Analysis Young Scientists Summer Program in Laxenburg, Austria, where she analyzed decision making processes for common pool resource management problems.
 Prior to joining Pardee RAND, she was a research associate at the Frederick S. Pardee Center for International Futures at the University of Denver, where she worked on projects relating to environmental health and food security.
-She also served as a consultant for the Institute for Security Studies in Pretoria, South Africa, the achievability of proposed sustainable development goals.
+She also served as a consultant for the Institute for Security Studies in Pretoria, South Africa, where she assessed the achievability of proposed sustainable development goals.

 Her research interests include disaster risk reduction, adaptive capacity/resilience, environmental resources management, and energy policy.